lamberta/devkit-doc/api/ui/imageview.md

 	* `autoSize {boolean} = false` ---Stretch the image to the View dimensions if `false`.
 Use the image dimensions if `true`.
 	* `scaleMethod {string} = false`

-Creates an ImageView.
+Create an ImageView.

 ~~~
-new ImageView({
+var imageview = new ImageView({
   superview: parent,
   image: 'resources/images/example.png',
   width: 100,